NCTC-WIC/WinterGate/README.md

 ### **1. WHO WE ARE**

-**WinterGate Intelligence Collective (WIC)** is the operational arm of the No Trac3 Counter Threat Coalition.
+**WinterGate Intelligence Collective (WIC)** is the operational arm of the NoTrac3 Counter Threat Coalition.
 We are a **collective intelligence and coordination network** specializing in digital threat mitigation, behavioral threat analysis, and protective operations.

 **Our Motto:** *We Observe.
 We Infiltrate.
 We Expose.
 We Protect.*
 **Our Promise:** *We are always watching, even when you least expect us.*